MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 - *Define data lifecycle policies*.
 Data lifecycle policies that specify when and how data should be moved between storage tiers based on predefined criteria.
 For example, a policy can state that data must be retained in the hot tier for 30 days, in the cool tier for 90 days, and in the archive tier for one year.
 These policies ensure you keep data in the appropriate tier for the required duration.
 You should set the retention period based on factors such as legal requirements, industry regulations, or internal policies.
 - *Use automation*: Retention policies can trigger the movement of data between tiers.
 You should automate policies, using platform features before custom building of any solution.
 When the retention period for a particular tier expires, the policy can automatically move the data to the next lower-cost tier.
 For example, when the retention period for the hot tier ends, the policy can move the data to the cool tier, and so on.
 The policy ensures that data is continuously optimized based on its access patterns and cost requirements.

-:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoffs:** Managing data retention policies require ongoing monitoring and maintenance.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Managing data retention policies require ongoing monitoring and maintenance.
 It can introduce more overhead for data management processes.
 They may also affect storage costs.
 Longer retention periods or the use of higher-cost storage tiers can increase storage expenses.

 :::image type="icon" source="../_images/risk.svg"::: **Risk:** A poor implementation of data lifecycle management could lead to data loss or limited access to critical data.
 You should have proper backup and recovery mechanisms in place to mitigate the risk of data loss.